psNSXT/psNSXT/README.md

 More functionality will be added later.

-Tested with NSX-T (using 2.4.x release) on Windows/Linux/macOS
+Tested with NSX-T (using 2.4.x and 2.5.x release) on Windows/Linux/macOS

 # Usage